 Tips for Walking at Bolton Abbey

-Dress for the weather and the rural conditions – if you decide to walk all the way around the estate, you’ll need proper walking boots.
+Dress for the weather and the rural conditions – if you decide to walk around the estate, you’ll need proper walking boots.

-Pro Tip: Don’t forget to pack some water, snacks, sunscreen (or lipsalve) – and your camera!
+Pro Tip: Don’t forget to pack water, snacks, sunscreen (or lip salve) – and your camera!

 There is plenty of choice of where to stay near Bolton Abbey.
-Here are my recommendations:
+Here are my favourites:

 Most Scenic Hotel: The Devonshire Arms Hotel & Spa

+If you’re looking for somewhere quintessentially Yorkshire to stay near Bolton Abbey, you can’t beat the Devonshire Arms Hotel.
 This impressive 4-star country house hotel has an adults-only spa, gym, indoor pool and an award-winning restaurant.
-As it’s located just outside the entrance to Bolton Abbey, it’s a short walk to the abbey from this charming hotel.
-Check availability and prices here.
+It’s located just outside the entrance to Bolton Abbey.
+You can check availability and prices here.

 Best Located Hotel: The Wheatley Arms

-Perfectly located moments from the highly regarded town of Ilkley and a short drive from Bolton Abbey, the Wheatley Arms has beautiful, individually styled rooms – some have 4 poster beds or freestanding baths.
-There’s also a great bar and restaurant, and Ilkley has high-quality restaurants to choose from.
+Perfectly located moments from the highly regarded town of Ilkley and a short drive from Bolton Abbey, the Wheatley Arms has beautiful, individually styled rooms – some have four poster beds or freestanding baths.
+There’s also a great bar and restaurant, and Ilkley has high-quality restaurants.
 Check availability and prices here.

 Best Hotel for Walks: The Devonshire Fell Hotel

 This beautiful hotel lies on the edge of the Bolton Abbey estate.
-It has amazing views of the river close by and there are lots of walks that can be done from the hotel itself around the river and hills nearby.
-There’s a cosy bar and a great restaurant to relax in after a day hiking.
-Check availability and prices here
+It has amazing views of the river close by, and there are lots of walks that can be done from the hotel itself around the river and hills nearby.
+There’s a cosy bar and a great restaurant to relax in after a day of hiking.
+Check availability and prices here.

 Bolton Abbey Parking and Admission Prices